 Attach three correctly sized photos to your visa application forms, and paper clip the fourth photo to one application.
 You may use the OIS's photo punch to cut photos to European size.
 If you are not at Smith, the administrative coordinator will punch your photos to size and attach them for you.

-Item 5: Two copies of confirmation/registration letter from the school, university, etc. in Switzerland.
+Item 5: Two copies of aconfirmation/registration letter from the school, university, etc. in Switzerland.
 This will come to directly to the Smith study abroad office from Geneva.
 You don't need to do anything for this.

 Item 6: Two copies of confirmation of payment of school tuition fees.
-This info will be in a letter from OIS to the consulate.
+This info will be in a letter from the Smith study abroad office to the consulate.
 You don't need to do anything for this.

 Item 7: A statement containing exact details of income and assets, with official proof and/or bank statements (two copies each).
 The purpose of this item is to show you won't be dependent on Swiss public assistance while you are in Geneva.
 So while there is no specific amount of funds you must show, you do need to show that you or your parents have some amount of money available to support you in Geneva by submitting a recent bank statement.
 Be sure that the banking information you include states the account holder's name.
 If you submit a bank statement for an account that is not in your name, you must also submit a statement from owner of the account, saying something like "Please see the attached bank statement for proof that I have sufficent funds to support my daughter, (your name here), during her study abroad experience in Geneva, Switzerland."
 The statement should be signed and dated.

-Item 9: Two copies of a written confirmation that you will leave in Switzerland after you completes your chosen course study.
+Item 9: Two copies of a typed confirmation that you will leave Switzerland after you complete your chosen course of study.
 This can be a simple one sentence statement, dated and signed. - Please note that original signatures are required and scanned versions cannot be accepted.